Assistant Professor, Department of Neurobiology

 Research interest(s): Motor system function; Behavior quantification

 Our work aims to build mechanistic understanding of how the nervous system gives rise to movement.
-The patterns of muscle activation that drive movement reflect an interplay between neuronal circuits in the spinal cord and brain regions such as the motor cortex that engage these circuits through descending projections.
-The logic of this engagement remains obscure however, due in part to the timescales on which neuronal activity fluctuations and activity perturbation responses have previously been assessed.
+The patterns of muscle activation that drive movement reflect an interplay between neuronal circuits in the spinal cord and an array of brain regions that comprise the motor system.
+Yet how this interplay gives rise to the remarkable complexity, agility and precision of mammalian movement is poorly understood.
+This ambiguity stems largely from the historical challenge of characterizing interactions between neuronal populations in the motor system over the short timescale (milliseconds) on which the activity of muscles must be coordinated during movement.

-- How does motor cortical output engage spinal circuits to enable movement diversity and agility?
+- How does motor cortical output engage spinal circuits to enable movement complexity and agility?

-- What are the appropriate functional elements with which to describe mechanisms of motor cortical influence?
+- What are the most appropriate elemental functional units with which to describe mechanisms of motor system operation?

 - Miri, A., Warriner, C.L., Seely, J.S., Elsayed, G.F., Cunningham, J.P., Churchland, M.M., Jessell, T.M.
 (2017) Behaviorally-selective engagement of short-latency effector pathways by motor cortex.
 Neuron 95(3):683-696